PAST ISCF NEWS FOR

 Geautreau who was a last minute fill in replacing Ben Poole approved by Steve Miller won by TKO 1:51 in the first round when Wilson was unable to continue after a body shot grounded him.
 Wilson was on his feet for the 8 count but did not want to continue.

-2. AMATEUR Middleweight MMA
+2. ISCF AMATEUR Middleweight MMA

 Josh Fontenot VS Charles Moe